Tracing

 Note

-A note appears in an .art-trace file when tracing is turned off but the application keeps running.
+When tracing is turned off, but the application keeps running, a note with the text "Tracing is paused..." is printed to the trace.
 It serves as a delimiter in the trace file in case tracing later is turned on again.
 Messages that were received while the tracing was paused will obviously not be included in the trace, and the note shows the place in the trace where this could have happened.

 By default the tracing capability is enabled in the TargetRTS.
 You can disable it through the RTS_TRACE configuration setting if you don't plan to capture any traces.
 This will make your executable slightly smaller.